PRATIKNALAWADE/SystemMonitoring/README.md

 - **Script Errors**: Ensure all required packages are installed and that the script has execute permissions.
 - **Performance Issues**: If running on a `t2.micro` instance, check CPU and memory usage.
 Consider upgrading the instance if necessary.

----

-Feel free to adjust any details as needed to fit your specific use case or preferences.